sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/7000 - sections-example-zip.md

         {
           /* each vertical section is a table slice determined by columnSelection that
-             combines the "labeling" columns with one of the vehicle columns.
+             combines the "anchoring" columns with one of the vehicle columns.
 In each table slice, the 2nd cell to the right of "bodily injury liability" is always the injury premium for that section's vehicle */